gem5/website/_pages/contributing.md

 git push --set-upstream origin new-feature
 ```

 If this is your first time pushing to your forked gem5 repo, you might encounter an error stating that GitHub no longer accepts account passwords when authenticating Git operations.
-To resolve this issue, generate a personal access token at https://github.com/settings/tokens and then follow the steps at https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh to switch remote URLs to SSH.
+To resolve this issue, generate a personal access token at [github-tokens](https://github.com/settings/tokens) and then follow [these steps](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh) to switch remote URLs to SSH.

 Now, via the GitHub web interface, you can [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) of your changes from your forked repository's branch into the gem5 `develop` branch.